 The Group is also exposed to exchange differences arising from the translation of its subsidiaries' financial statements into the Group's presentation currency of Sterling with the corresponding exchange differences taken directly to equity.
+For some of the subsidiaries net investment hedge accounting is used to hedge foreign currency risk of the retranslation of net investments in currencies other than the Group's functional currency.
+In 2024 the hedge was tested for effectiveness, concluded to be 100% effective and as per the Group accounting policy the results were recognised in other comprehensive income.

-The following tables illustrate the sensitivity of profit and equity in regard to the Group's financial assets and financial liabilities and the RON/Sterling exchange rate.
-The RON exposure impacts the Group's cost base due to its delivery operations in Romania.
-Therefore as the Sterling strengthens, subject to any prevailing hedge arrangements, the Group benefits from a cost improvement and vice versa.
-The impact of foreign current sensitivity between the GBP and US dollars, and GBP and Euros, has not been disclosed on the basis that the the impact of any reasonable change in exchange rates is not material.
+The following tables illustrate the sensitivity of profit and equity in regard to the Group's financial assets and financial liabilities and the US dollars/Sterling exchange rate.
+The US dollars exposure impacts the Group's cost base due to its operations in U.S. Therefore as the Sterling strengthens, subject to any prevailing hedge arrangements, the Group benefits from a cost improvement and vice versa.
+The impact of foreign current sensitivity between GBP and Euros, has not been disclosed on the basis that the impact of any reasonable change in exchange rates is not material.

-During the year ended 30 June 2023, the Sterling/RON volatility ranged from the RON strengthening against Sterling by 4% to weakening by 4%.
+During the year ended 30 June 2024, the Sterling/US dollar volatility ranged from the US Dollar strengthening against Sterling by 4% to weakening by 4%.

-GBP/RON Profit impact £'000 Equity impact £'000
+GBP/USD Profit impact £'000 Equity impact £'000

-30 June 2023 4 % (1,201) (843)
+30 June 2024 4 % 383 3,526

-30 June 2023 (4)% 1,147 804
+30 June 2024 (4)% (375) (3,458)

-During the year ended 30 June 2022, the Sterling/RON volatility ranged from the RON strengthening against Sterling by 3% to weakening by 2%.
+During the year ended 30 June 2023, the Sterling/US dollar volatility ranged from the US Dollar strengthening against Sterling by 6% to weakening by 13%.

-GBP/RON Profit impact £'000 Equity impact £'000
+GBP/USD Profit impact £'000 Equity impact £'000

-30 June 2022 3 % (693) (672)
+30 June 2023 6 % (298) (2,038)

-30 June 2022 (2)% 536 519
+30 June 2023 (13)% 589 4,031